This article will explain how to set up Paperless Parts to create the best material selection experience for your shop and your customers.

 - When is material selected for a quote?

 - How to customize the global material selector

 There are two places where materials will be selected for quoting.
-The first is by your shop's employees in the Build-A-Quote (BAQ) screen when uploading files or changing material for line items:
+The first is by a Paperless Parts team member in the Build-A-Quote (BAQ) screen when uploading files or changing material for line items:

-The second location is in your Request-For-Quote (RFQ) form (if it is set up for your shop) by YOUR customers when requesting a quote:
+The second location is in your Request-For-Quote (RFQ) form by YOUR customers when requesting a quote:

 Each process will either use a managed list of materials specified in the individual process or defer to the global material selector.
 The material options and how they are presented for each process will be the same for your shop when selecting a material on the BAQ page and for your customers on the RFQ form.

 NOTE: Both of these material selectors are searchable!
 Simply start typing the class, family, or name of the material where you see "Select Material" on the BAQ form and "Search" on the RFQ form to get results:

 How to customize the global material selector

 You can customize your shop's global material selection experience in the Configure tab.